 A magical evening of intimate and inspirational songs about love, yearning, friendship and the homeland delivered with great passion and originality transcending the generations.
-The evening of 9 May with singersongwriters Gor Mkitarian and Sonya Varoujian at Hayashen was enjoyed by almost 120 people of different ages.

-Gor Mkhitarian, born in Armenia but now living in Los Angeles, and Sonya Varoujian, born in London but now living in Yerevan, travelled several thousand miles from opposite sides of the world to perform in Hayashen to the delight of a very appreciative and attentive audience.
+The evening of 9 May with singer-songwriters Gor Mkitarian and Sonya Varoujian at Hayashen was enjoyed by almost 120 people of different ages.
+Gor Mkhitarian born in Armenia but now living in Los Angeles and Sonya Varoujian born in London but now living in Yerevan, travelled several thousand miles from opposite sides of the world to perform in Hayashen to the delight of a very appreciative and attentive audience.
 Accompanied often only by their guitars they played two sets each in Armenian and English.
 Gor and Sonya ended the evening by singing couple of well known songs of Gomitas in a duet making sure that the audience sang with them.
-On the following day, Gor and Sonya took part in a workshop joined by some 30 members of the community composed mainly of young people and children where they talked about their musical background, influences, CDs, and general life experiences.
+On the following day, Gor and Sonya took part in a workshop joined by some 30 members of the community composed mainly of young people and children where they talked about their musical background, influences, CDs and general life experiences.
 They also sang some of their compositions as well as traditional ones to ensure audience participation.

 The CAIA and everyone who witnessed these wonderful performances were grateful to the kind support of the Big Lottery Fund's Awards for All and the Benlian Trust for making this unique weekend possible.
-CDs by Gor and Sonya are available from CAIA.
+CD's by Gor and Sonya are available from CAIA.

 CAIA PUBLISHES NEW BIENNIAL REPORT

 If you would like a copy of CAIA's new 2 year biennial review which highlights its vital charitable services during 2006-8, please contact us and we will be pleased to post a free copy to you.
-It can also be downloaded or read online as a pdf file from this website.

-\\\\\
+Otherwise you can read it on CAIA's website at www.caia.org.uk Armenian Voice No. 55 1 \quad \text{Yuy Quylir Opti 55}

 EASTER CELEBRATED IN HAYASHEN

 On Sunday 12 April 2009 over 100 members of Armenian community celebrated Easter in Hayashen.
 The celebrations included good food and songs performed by popular singer Samuel.
 Special guest was Stephen Pound MP for Ealing North who once again spoke passionately about the Armenian people and their just cause and contribution to British society.
-THANK YOU

-A big thank you to all our volunteers who help write, produce, and fold the Armenian Voice every six months so that it can reach every Armenian household across the UK.
-This photo shows volunteers folding Armenian Voice issue No.54 in January 2009. ----- FREE ACCREDITED EMPLOYMENT TRAINING AT CAIA IN SEPTEMBER 2009
+THANK YOU A big thank you to all our volunteers who help write, produce and fold the Armenian Voice every 6 months so that it can reach every Armenian household across the UK (Photo of volunteers folding AV issue No.54 in January 2009)

+FREE ACCREDITED EMPLOYMENT TRAINING AT CAIA IN SEPTEMBER 2009